Context & Problem

 The Summary

-In 2022, I joined a reputable tech company that sells research and data to business leaders through a subscription-based B2B SaaS platform.
+In 2022, I joined a reputable tech company that sells research and data to business leaders through multiple subscription-based B2B SaaS platforms.
+The company served 30K+ professionals globally across governments, healthcare, HR, and Fortune 1000 enterprises, with $300M+ in annual revenue.
 I stepped into a UX role that promised high impact, but what I found was an organization in the middle of digital transformation where UX was still misunderstood and underutilized.

 UX and Visual Design operated like parallel universes.
 What I expected to be collaborative turned out to be fragmented.
 The organization had adopted agile rituals without changing its waterfall mindset.